mavryk-network/mavryk-protocol/docs/atlas/plugins.rst

 Protocol Plugins
 ================

-This document describes the protocol plugins implemented in Octez.
+This document describes the protocol plugins implemented in Mavkit.

 Protocol-specific shell plugins, simply called protocol plugins, implement extra APIs needed by the shell in order to interact with the